outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

       echo "username:1C2B3A" | chpasswd'
       ```

 9. Check [multi-platform-docker-build](https://github.com/BretFisher/multi-platform-docker-build) for AMD64/ARM64 arch issue.
-This also applies to [Create a Container](#create-a-container).
+This also applies to [Create a Container](#launch-containers).

 Refer to [Best practice for writing Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

-# Share an Image
+# Share Images #

 We can [share](https://docs.docker.com/get-started/04_sharing_app/) our own docker image to a registry (e.g. docker.io) by *docker push*.